Home News Site Map About Us Contact Us

 Common Licence

-A Common Licence is a Bishop’s permission for a marriage to take place in a particular church.
-In order to qualify for the issue of a Common Licence, either (1) one of the parties to the proposed marriage must have lived in the parish where the marriage is to take place for at least 15 days immediately preceding the date when the application for the Common Licence is made, or else must be on the church electoral roll (Marriage Act 1949) or (2) one of the parties must be able to show a qualifying connection with the church (Church of England Marriage Measure 2008).
+A Common Licence is a Bishop's permission for a marriage to take place in a particular church.
+In order to qualify for the issue of a Common Licence, either (a) one of the parties to the proposed marriage must have lived in the parish where the marriage is to take place for at least 15 days immediately preceding the date when the application for the Common Licence is made, or else must be on the church electoral roll (Marriage Act 1949) or (b) one of the parties must be able to show a Qualifying Connection with the church (Church of England Marriage Measure 2008).

 An application for a Common Licence may be made by prior appointment at the office of the Diocesan Registrar in Peterborough.
 However, for those living at some distance from the Diocesan Registry, an application may be made instead to one of a number of clergy around the diocese who have been appointed Surrogates for receiving marriage licence applications.